 It does come with its challenges though - I paint on the back of the perspex, so each painting is done in reverse.
 And I have to start with the top detailed strokes and end up with the backstrokes.

 It takes a lot of planning, so each painting is mapped out before I start.
 I then have to work hard to keep the expressive quality of the brush strokes even within a tightly planned layout.

 Colour is such an important aspect in all of your pieces.
 How do you decide on the palette for your works?

-I spend an unhealthy amount of time on Pinterest and Instagram, gathering random images that feel magic to me and figuring out if their colour palettes would make good paintings.
-I then do very rough sketches, either on my computer, or on my phone if I'm out and about, to test them out.
+I spend an unhealthy amount of time on Pinterest and Instagram, gathering random images that feel magical to me and figuring out if their colour palettes would make good paintings.
+I then do very rough sketches, either on my computer or on my phone if I'm out and about, to test them out.

 Sometimes I stick with one palette, or variation of it, for a few paintings, and then go on the search again!